curl/curl/docs/INTERNALS.md

  - nghttp2      1.12.0
  - WinSock      2.2 (on Windows 95+ and Windows CE .NET 4.1+)

-## Operating Systems

- On systems where configure runs, we aim at working on them all - if they have a suitable C compiler.
-On systems that do not run configure, we strive to keep curl running correctly on:

- - Windows      98
- - AS/400       V5R3M0
- - Symbian      9.1
- - Windows CE   ?
- - TPF          ?

 ## Build tools

  When writing code (mostly for generating stuff included in release tarballs)